-This policy has been written in accordance with the Special Educational Needs and Disability Code of Practice: 0-25years (2014), The Education Act (1996), The Children and Families Act (2014), Educational Needs and Disability Regulations 2014 (SEND Regs) Equality Act (2010) and Disability Act.
+This policy has been written in accordance with the Special Educational Needs and Disability Code of Practice: 0-25years (2014), The Education Act (1996), The Children and Families Act (2014), Educational Needs and Disability Regulations 2014 (SEND Regs) Equality Act (2010) of which Section 6 covers disability.

-Children may have special educational needs either throughout, or at any time during, their school career.
-This policy ensures that curriculum planning and assessment for vulnerable children or those with SEND takes account of the type and extent of the difficulty experienced by the child, removing barriers to their learning and allowing them to achieve their full potential in an ambitious, achieving and nurturing way.
+Children may have special educational needs either throughout or at any time during, their school career.
+This policy ensures that curriculum planning and assessment for vulnerable children or those with SEND takes account of the type and extent of the difficulty experienced by the child, removing barriers to their learning and allowing them to achieve their full potential in an ambitious, achieving, and nurturing way.